 An individual may request an organisation not to use or disclose their personal information for the purpose of direct marketing, or for the purpose of facilitating direct marketing by other organisations (APP 7.6).
 The organisation must give effect to any such request by an individual within a reasonable period of time and for free (APP 7.7).
 An organisation must, on request, notify an individual of its source of the individual's personal information that it has used or disclosed for the purpose of direct marketing unless this is unreasonable or impracticable to do so (APP 7.6).
-9. If you answered NO, do you use the Where the Applicant answers NO to Privacy Act 1988 personal information you collect for question 8, the Applicant must clarify The Privacy Act defines 'consent' as 'express unrelated purposes under one of the under what circumstances it uses consent or implied consent'(s6).
-It also makes following circumstances?
-Describe personal information for purposes special provision for 'sensitive information' which below. unrelated to the purposes of collection is a sub-category of personal information and may 9.a) Based on express consent of the and specify those purposes.
-Where the include personal information about an individual's individual? applicant selects 9a, the Accountability racial or ethnic origin, political opinions, religion or Agent must sexual orientation.
+9. If you answered NO, do you use the Where the Applicant answers NO to Privacy Act 1988 personal information you collect for question 8, the Applicant must clarify The Privacy Act defines 'consent' as 'express unrelated purposes under one of the under what circumstances it uses consent or implied consent'.
+It also makes special following circumstances?
+Describe personal information for purposes provision for 'sensitive information' which is a subbelow. unrelated to the purposes of collection category of personal information and may include 9.a) Based on express consent of the and specify those purposes.
+Where the personal information about an individual's racial or individual? applicant selects 9a, the Accountability ethnic origin, political opinions, religion or sexual Agent must orientation.
 An APP entity will generally be verify that the Applicant's use of the required to seek express consent before handling personal information is based on express 'sensitive information', given the greater impact on 9.b) Compelled by applicable laws? consent of the individual (9.a), such as: privacy the use of this information may have.
-How ☐ Online at point of collection the CBPR program requirements for express consent ☐ Via e-mail interact with the APPs may require further ☐ Via preference/profile page consideration under the proposed Code, which is to ☐ Via telephone be developed pursuant to Part IIIB of the Privacy ☐ Via postal mail, or Act. ☐ Other (in case, specify)
+How ☐ Online at point of collection the CBPR program requirements for express consent ☐ Via e-mail interact with the APPs may require further ☐ Via preference/profile page consideration under the proposed Code, which is to ☐ Via telephone